mentalblank/RARomOnHashes/README.md

 - Open the **TamperMonkey dashboard** by clicking the TamperMonkey icon and selecting **Dashboard**.
 - Click on **"Add a new script"** (or the "+" icon).
-- Paste the contents of one of the above script versions into the editor.
+- Paste the contents of the above script into the editor.

 ### 3. Save and Activate